The History of Men’s Suits

 The Bespoke Suit

 Made by hand, and from scratch for the individual, the bespoke suit can take any form or shape, and it can be made from a wide variety of materials.
 As a bespoke suit is essentially designed by the wearer, it is usually made with the occasion already in mind.
-For help creating this type of suit, our team at 40 Savile Row can talk through your options.
+For help creating this type of suit, our team at Savile Row Company Custom Made can talk through your options.

 The Dinner Suit